Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 }
 ```

-The default provider id and type are the items to set for initial display.
-They should not be null as the default provider.
+The default "provider id" and "type" are the items to set for initial display.
+As the default provider they must not be `null`.
 If they are null, the complication receives an error.
-If user selects the other provider and type, they are no longer used.
+Also, if you select the other provider and type, that they are no longer used.

-# Updating the Complication Data
+## Updating Complication Data

-To receive the updated complication data, watchface_complication_updated_cb() should be added in the watchface by using
-watchface_complication_add_updated_cb() function.
-And If complication provider is not avaliable(disabled, uninstalled),
-watchface_complication_error_cb() is called.
-In this case, watchface can add fallback logic in error callback like
-display error message or launch editor interface.
+To receive the updated complication data, `watchface_complication_updated_cb()` must be added in the watchface by using `watchface_complication_add_updated_cb()`.
+And, if complication provider is not avaliable(disabled, uninstalled), `watchface_complication_error_cb()` is called.
+In this case, watchface can add fallback logic in error callback such as display error message or launch editor interface.

 ```cpp
 void _watchface_complication_updated_cb(int complication_id,